-\ Application usage by users and devices for XenApp 7.6 and later releases is limited to applications delivered in App-V packages.
+\ Application usage by users and devices for Citrix XenApp 7.6 (and later) and Citrix Virtual Apps 7.1808 (and later) releases is limited to applications delivered in App-V packages.
 (Usage based on imported file evidence is not collected.)